Royal Wedding: Plot

-On the ship, Ellen meets and quickly falls in love with the impoverished but well-connected Lord John Brindale.
-Whilst casting the show in London, Tom falls in love with a newly engaged dancer, Anne Ashmond.
-Tom assists Anne in reconciling her estranged parents and also asks his agent to locate Anne's supposed fiancé in Chicago – only to discover that he's married and therefore Anne is free to do what she likes.
+Brother and sister Tom and Ellen Bowen star in the hit Broadway show Every Night at Seven.
+They are persuaded to take the show to London, capitalizing on the imminent royal wedding of Princess Elizabeth and Philip Mountbatten.
+On the ship, Ellen meets and quickly falls in love with the impoverished but well-connected lord John Brindale.
+While casting the show in London, Tom falls in love with dancer Anne Ashmond and helps her reconcile her estranged parents.
+He asks his agent to locate Anne's supposed fiancé in Chicago, only to discover that the fiancé is married, so Anne is free to as she likes.

-Carried away by the emotion of the wedding, the two couples decide that they will also be married that day.
-Thanks to the resourcefulness of Tom's London agent, Edgar Klinger, who knows someone in the Archbishop's office who can cut through the official red tape and also has a cooperative minister in his pocket, Anne and Tom, and Ellen and John, are in fact married on the royal wedding day.
+Inspired by the emotion of the royal wedding, the two couples decide that they will also be married that day.
+Thanks to the resourcefulness of Tom's London agent Edgar Klinger, who knows someone in the archbishop's office who can cut through the official red tape and also has a cooperative minister in his pocket, the couples are married.